Canadian National Sporting

 Two targets launched simultaneously.
 Targets may be launched from one or more traps.
 Two good targets must be presented for a score to be established.

 A shoot where targets shot by CNSCA members must be registered.
 Affiliation with CNSCA is mandatory for the Shoot Promoter.
 Membership in CNSCA is mandatory for shooters who wish to have their scores registered and who wish to compete for prizes in both Class and Concurrents.
 At the discretion of the Shoot Promoter, non-CNSCA members may compete in a Hunter Class however such shooters are not eligible for prizes in Class or Concurrents and will not have their scores registered with CNSCA.
 Prizes may be awarded in Hunter Class at the discretion of the Shoot Promoter but prizing in Hunter Class shall not be such that incentivize new shooters to shoot Hunter Class rather than join the CNSCA.
 All participants in Hunter Class compete equally notwithstanding their actual skill level; i.e. Hunter Class shall not be divided into smaller sub-groups such as Lewis Classes.

 A shoot where none of the targets are CNSCA registered.
 Non-members may participate.
 There are no membership restrictions to receiving awards, purses or prizes.
 Organization of the shoot is at the discretion of the Shoot Promoter.

 L. PROVINCIAL REGIONAL OR NATIONAL TOURNAMENT

 A registered shoot held within a Province, a region or as a National event, sanctioned by the CNSCA as a Championship Tournament.
 CNSCA membership is mandatory.
-Comments in above Section V-J apply.
+Comments in above Section II-J apply.
 See Sec.
 VII, F for further requirements.
 For regional tournaments, the following applies: